 "A Faster Cratchit - The History of Computing at Michigan", U-M Research News

-- January 1976, Vol. XXVII, No. 1, 24 pages, PDF/A, 4.8MB MTS Archive
+- January 1976, Vol. XXVII, No. 1, 24 pages, PDF, 4.8MB MTS Archive

 - LISP/MTS User's Guide, Bruce Wilcox and Carole Hafner, MHRI, University of Michigan